Alpiexta/Alpiexta.github.io/index.md

 **Association Rules:**

-* When you do not use the appliances in the kitchen, you had better to plug out
+* When you do not use the appliances in the kitchen, you had better to plug off